pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 * 2x Small FCC ribbon cables
 * 1x Small rubber square that break out to 4x small rubber feet

-!!! warning "OLED is sensitive to pressure, do NOT push down on the very thin glass as it will crack thereby making the OLED non-funtional"
+!!! warning "OLED is sensitive to pressure, do NOT push down on the very thin glass as it will crack thereby making the OLED non-functional"

 # Step 2

-Take bottom part of the case, insert the RPI44 into the bottom case at an angle, you will need to flex the other side ever so slightly to get it to slot in
+Take bottom part of the case, insert the RPI4 into the bottom case at an angle, you will need to flex the other side ever so slightly to get it to slot in

 <img src="RPI4_insert_into_case.jpg" width="400" />

-??? note "Its advised to install heatsyncs before installing the HAT"
+??? note "It's advised to install heatsyncs before installing the HAT"

 # Step 3